 Cardioversion isn't the same as defibrillation, although they both involve shocking the heart.
 This technique delivers a low-energy shock, whereas defibrillation gives high-energy shocks to the heart and is typically used during life-threatening events.

-The Cooper Heart Institute has a large and renowned team of physicians who offer world class cardiac care and have extensive experience performing cardioversion.
+Cardiac Partners has a large and renowned team of physicians who offer world class cardiac care and have extensive experience performing cardioversion.

 Understanding the procedure

 Before the procedure begins, a sedative is given to make the person sleep for the few minutes it takes to do the procedure.
-A cardiologist from the Cooper Heart Institute will then apply two large, sticky patches on the chest and back.
+A cardiologist from the Cardiac Partners will then apply two large, sticky patches on the chest and back.
 The patches connect to a machine (defibrillator) that will deliver the low-energy electric shock.
 The doctor will give a quick electric shock through the patches.
 Although the procedure only takes a few seconds, several attempts may be needed to restore the normal heart rhythm.

 After cardioversion, medication may be prescribed to prevent the irregular heart rhythm from recurring.